IMPORTANT: President PW Botha was certain Colony BETRAYED HIM! – My Comments

 Botha, whom Liel called "the last of the apartheid dictators," died at his home in the Wilderness, in the Western Cape.

-In 1987 Israel found itself alone among the nations in still maintaining strong, even strategic relations with apartheid South Africa.
+In 1987 Colony found itself alone among the nations in still maintaining strong, even strategic relations with apartheid South Africa.
 A year earlier, the European nations had bandied together to impose sanctions on Pretoria, and had managed to draw the United States into making the same move.

 Feeling increasingly isolated by its ties to South Africa, and under a "pariah state" threat of its own, the Foreign Ministry established, in late 1986, a committee to review its policy towards its longtime ally.